This post may contain affiliate links at no additional cost to you.

 For the last 3 years we have lived on this block, we only ever went once!
-It was super fun the first time and I told Jared I wanted to do this every year.
+It was super fun the first time and I told Hubby I wanted to do this every year.
 The block closes off the road and everybody brings something special for the block party.

-We missed the last 2 years because Jared has horrible communication skills.
+We missed the last 2 years because Hubby has horrible communication skills.
 He’s the one that retrieves the mail normally.
 Last year, he left the block party’s pamphlet notice on the computer desk and considered that as “telling me.”